What should you do if you see paint bubbles on your walls in Sydney?

 Beware of anyone that suggests sanding back the wall and re-painting it, this could be a disaster waiting to happen and lead to even more costly repairs down the track.

-Paint bubbling on the wall behind a shower?
+Repairing paint bubbling on the wall behind a shower in Sydney?

-Can a plumber inspect paint bubbling from a water leak?
+Can a Sydney plumber inspect paint bubbling from a water leak?

 If you see paint bubbling on a wall in other areas of your house it may be due to a water leak.
 There could be paint bubbling in a bathroom or even a bedroom depending where the leak is.
 Inside the wall cavities there may be piping that has cracked, a seal that has failed or even a connection that has come loose.
 Depending on how the pipes have been installed, water could be trickling along the pipe and falling at another location that isn’t close to the actual failure.